Neighbors asked to help protect schools over winter recess

 The holidays are a busy time of year – especially for vandals, thieves and arsonists looking to take advantage of empty school campuses.

-SCUSD is asking the community for help in keeping schools safe and secure over winter break (December 23 through January 3 – school resumes Monday, January 6).
+In light of this, SCUSD is asking the community for help in keeping schools safe and secure over winter break (December 24 through January 8 – school resumes Monday, January 9).

 “Most of our schools are surrounded by homes, and we need those neighbors to join us in protecting these valuable and sometimes vulnerable community centers,” said Sacramento Police Lt.
-Lisa Hinz, who heads SCUSD security services.
+Katherine Lester, who heads SCUSD security services.

 Copper theft, in particular, costs California schools hundreds of thousands of dollars every year – money that most districts cannot afford to lose.